elsteveogrande/proginfo/README.md

-# libRuntimeDiagnostics, `librtd` for short
+# `proginfo`

-Simple, clean, portable library for runtime diagnostics.
+Simple, clean, portable library for performing runtime diagnostics on the current program.
 Requires no dependencies other than a C++ compiler supporting C++17.

-This aims to be fully C++17-compliant with little to no little `#if`-checking for doing different things on different platforms.
-However this is only tested with Clang and LLVM at the moment (but `g++` is expected to also work).
+This aims to be fully C++17-compliant with little to no `#if`-checking (e.g. for platform-specific macros or different compilers).
+This is only tested with Clang and LLVM at the moment, but `g++` is expected to also work.

 * Supports OSX and Linux runtimes
 * Zero heap allocation, and otherwise minimal memory usage